Prefers-Color-Scheme Integration: Architecture, State Sync, and Validation

 data-themeon<html>provides a clean, framework-agnostic hook.
 However, it requires updating all component selectors to[data-theme="dark"]instead of relying on media queries alone. - Storage Persistence:

-localStorageis synchronous and blocks the main thread during read/write.
-For high-performance applications, consider cookie-based storage orsessionStorageif persistence across sessions isn’t required. - State Drift: If the OS preference changes while the app is open, the UI should automatically adapt unless a manual override exists.
-Failing to implement this listener results in a degraded user experience.
+localStoragereads are synchronous and fast for small values.
+For high-performance applications, cookie-based storage can be read server-side and injected into the HTML, avoiding any client-side storage read entirely. - State Drift: If the OS preference changes while the app is open, the UI should automatically adapt unless a manual override exists.
+Failing to implement the

 Server-Side Rendering & Hydration Alignment